 New adoption professionals are constantly coming on to the scene.
-We used to have state-run county agencies and shady adoption attorneys.
-Okay, there were probably some perfectly legitimate ones too; it’s just that you hear about the shady ones.
+We used to have state-run county agencies and shady adoption attorneys with pitfalls.
+Okay, there were probably some legitimate ones too; it’s just that you hear about the shady ones.
 Eventually, private agencies started to dominate the scene.
 Next came adoption facilitators, who exist to make matches.
 In the last 10-15 years, we’ve seen a rise in adoption consultants.

 I’m going to be Pollyanna here for a moment and assume that most of these individuals have good intentions.
 However, you know what they say about good intentions . . .
 To that end, I have some suggestions for adoption professionals to avoid possible ethical pitfalls.

 1. Do not call a woman a birth mother until she gives birth and signs TPR.

 A pregnant woman considering adoption is simply an expectant mother.
 She’s not a birth mother, prospective birth mother, or possible birth mother.
 She’s just an expectant mother considering adoption.
 Using the term “birth mother” before birth is subtly coercive.
 It distances the woman from her baby.

 Too often, adoption professionals see biological fathers as adversaries—obstacles to overcome, rather than as an individual who is integral to the process.
 While there are biological fathers who are violent or absent, the adoption industry as a whole downplays biological fathers so much that even a man who wants to be involved in the process could have a very hard time doing so.

 3. “All expenses paid” is great for a weekend trip to Vegas, but not so much for pregnant women in crises.